 Where an enrollee or an enrollee's prescribing physician or other prescriber is asking a plan sponsor to waive a PA or other UM requirement (e.g., a physician or other prescriber indicates that an enrollee would suffer adverse effects if he or she were required to satisfy the PA requirement), he or she is asking for an exception and the prescribing physician or other prescriber must submit a statement to support the request consistent with the requirements set forth in 42 CFR §423.578(b)(5).
 A physician or other prescriber may use the model Medicare Part D Coverage Determination Request Form to request an exception and/or submit a supporting statement.
 If the request or supporting statement is made in writing, plan sponsors are prohibited from requiring a physician or other prescriber to submit the request or supporting statement on a specific form.
 If the exception request involves benefits not yet received, the plan sponsor must notify the enrollee (and the prescribing physician or other prescriber involved, as appropriate) of its decision no later than 24 hours after receiving the physician's or other prescriber's supporting statement for expedited cases, or no later than 72 hours after receiving the physician's or other prescriber's supporting statement for standard cases.
+Under § 423.568(b), (effective January 1, 2020), plans may toll (i.e., not begin) the timeframe by up to 14 calendar days after receipt of the request to receive the supporting statement (see §40.5.4).
 If the exception request involves reimbursement for benefits already received, the plan sponsor must notify the enrollee (and the prescribing physician or other prescriber involved, as appropriate) of its decision (and make payment when appropriate) no later than 14 calendar days after receiving the request.